niemasd/SD-COVID-Sequencing/phylo.md

 iqtree2 -T 32 -m GTR+F+G4 --polytomy -blmin 1e-9 -s consensus.trimmed.aln
 ```

+## Rooting
+This gets us an unrooted tree, but we actually need to root the tree.
+I'll try to get this written up ASAP, but basically, we should be able to do outgroup rooting using [RmYN02](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7211627/) as the outgroup.

 # Step 4: Pangolin Lineage Assignment
 * **Input:** FASTA file containing unaligned genomes (`X.fas`)
 * **Output:** Assigned Pangolin lineages (`X.pangolin.csv`)